JoelZBub/organic-free-range-pack/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: "[Mod Name] A thing does some other thing when a thing is ."
+title: "[Mod Name] A thing does some other thing when a thing is doing something."
 labels: ''
 assignees: ''